katerinaelsasser/sparki/README.md

 "HTML Fundamentals", "CSS Fundamentals" and "User Centric Frontend Development".
 The form was inspired by the Bootstrap example called [Checkout](https://getbootstrap.com/docs/4.3/examples/checkout/).
 The photo layout was inspired by the Bootstrap example called [Album](https://getbootstrap.com/docs/4.3/examples/album/).
+The navigation layout was inspired by a example called [Bootstrap 4 Centered Logo Navbar](https://codepen.io/mmgolden/pen/JNewdL)